dermatthias/journal/README.md

 They both emphasize the importance to keep a journal, both for remembering things, reliving memories and to keep you happy (read Richards book and the chapter on happiness).

+### Demo
+I have a demo journal running at <http://journal.flurp.de>, which resets it's database every 30 minutes.

 ### Features
 I wanted to make this really simple to write entries and to save only the most important metadata of an